When Was Bengal First Partitioned? No, Not in 1947

 In 1905, Lord Curzon decided to divide Bengal, and in a well-planned move, it was partitioned on religious lines.

 (This story was first published on 16 October 2019.
-It has been reposted from The Quint’s archives to mark the first partition of Bengal in 1905.)
+It has been reposted from The Quint’s archives to mark the anniversary of the first partition of Bengal in 1905.)

 Video Editor: Purnendu Pritam